Beauty

 Manual massage techniques and face taping

-Traditional, hands-on methods for maintaining youthful, radiant skin are making their way into our routines in 2025.
-Wagnås is noting a burgeoning interest in age-old techniques like gua sha, buccal massage, and Japanese face taping across Scandinavia.
+Traditional, hands-on methods for maintaining youthful, radiant skin made their way into our routines in 2025.
+Wagnås noted a burgeoning interest in age-old techniques like gua sha, buccal massage, and Japanese face taping across Scandinavia.
 "These techniques are gaining momentum globally as effective alternatives to invasive procedures like Botox.
-They are fantastic for boosting circulation, promoting lymphatic drainage, and easing muscle tension," she explains.
+They are fantastic for boosting circulation, promoting lymphatic drainage, and easing muscle tension," she explained.

 6